umr4nlp/umr-guidelines/guidelines.md

 <span id="3-2-2-6 (1b)" label="3-2-2-6 (1b)">\[3-2-2-6 (1b)\]</span>
 Could you close the window?
 ```
-(c / close.01
+(c/ close-01
-	:ARG0 (p / person
+	:ARG0 (p/ person
 		:ref-person 2nd
 		:ref-number Singular)
-	:ARG1 (w / window)
+	:ARG1 (w/ window)
-	:Aspect Performance
+	:aspect Performance
-	:Mode Imperative
+	:mode Imperative
 	:polite +)
 ```

 The `:condition` and `:concession` relations are alternative ways of annotating the `have-condition-91` and `have-concession-91` predicates - their use is detailed in [Part 4-3](#part-4-3-modal-dependency).

-Lastly, annotators have at their disposal an `:other` relation, as already mentioned in table 5 in [Part 3-2-1-1](#part-3-2-1-1-stage-0).
-If they encounter any concept that they believe needs to be included in the UMR annotation, but UMR does currently not have a defined procedure of annotating it, they may simply add it to the graph using this `:other` relation, linking it to the concept node that seems appropriate.
+Lastly, annotators have at their disposal an `:other-role` relation, as already mentioned in table 5 in [Part 3-2-1-1](#part-3-2-1-1-stage-0).
+If they encounter any concept that they believe needs to be included in the UMR annotation, but UMR does currently not have a defined procedure of annotating it, they may simply add it to the graph using this `:other-role` relation, linking it to the concept node that seems appropriate.

 [Back to Table of Contents](#toc)